FranziskaAman/Instacart_Sales_Analysis_Python/README.md

 For this project, the following python libaries were used:
 - pandas - for data analysis
 - seaborn - for visualization

+The scripts can be accessed via Jupyter Notebook.